-Owners receive an annual allotment of points every year, on their Use Year.
+Disney Vacation Club gives owners an annual allotment of points every year on their Use Year.
 It may come as a surprise to learn that your Use Year actually refers to a month.
-The first of that month is when you will be able to use your annual allotment of points over the next year.
+The first of that month is when you can use your annual allotment of points over the next year.

-DVC Points can be banked for the next year before the last four months of your current Use Year.
-There are eight Use Years to consider: February, March, April, June, August, September, October, and December.
-If your Use Year is February, you have until September 30th to bank your points before they must be used or expire.
+DVC points are flexible!
+You can bank them for the following year up to 8 months after your Use Year.
+For example, if your Use Year is February, you have until September 30th to bank your points before they must be used or banked.
+Otherwise, they will expire.

 How Many DVC Points Do I Need?

-It might be tricky to determine how many DVC Points you will need to buy.
+It might be tricky to determine how many DVC points you will need to buy.
 Consider a few things first: